-Wodonga Senior Secondary College (Shepparton Flexible Learning Centre) will maintain a supply of adrenaline autoinjectors for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Wodonga Flexible Learning Centre will maintain a supply of adrenaline autoinjector for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Adrenaline autoinjectors for general use will be stored in the Principal's office, top drawer of the desk and labelled "general use".
+Adrenaline autoinjectors for general use will be stored at front office and labelled "general use".